 Suppliers involved in leather products manufacturing are expected to adhere to the European Leather Association (‘COTANCE’) policies.

-In addition, we also have policies for perfumes and cosmetic products, animal testing and product information and labelling.
+In addition, we have policies for perfumes and cosmetic products, animal testing and product information and labelling.